Puri Lukisan Museum: Highlights of the Collection

-Ida Bagus Nyana was a talented wood sculptor and a gifted dancer.
+Ida Bagus Nyana was a talented wood sculptor and dancer.
 He is known for his impressionistic, elongated woodcarvings whose fluid shapes, devoid of excessive detail, often appear as if they had been pulled from taffy.
 His sculpture of the Goddess Pertiwi (Mother Earth), with its spidery legs and coiled serpent, is dreamlike and surrealistic.
 Nyana's son, Ida Bagus Tilem, was also a talented woodcarver.
-Both father and son were known for their ability to impart life to inanimate wood, thereby transforming it into magnificent forms with a sense of movement and full use of all the dimensions.
+Both father and son were known for their ability to seemingly giving life to inanimate wood, transforming it into magnificent forms with a sense of movement and use of all the dimensions.